About Me

 STITCH-OPE: Trajectory Stitching with Guided Diffusion for Off-Policy Evaluation

-We developed STITCH-OPE, a model-based generative framework that leverages denoising diffusion for long-horizon OPE in high-dimensional state and action spaces using a combination of trajectory stitching and guided diffusion techniques.
-This work was presented at the Robotics: Science and Systems (RSS) 2025 conference - RoboEvaluation workshop .
+STITCH-OPE is a model-based generative framework that leverages denoising diffusion for long-horizon OPE in high-dimensional state and action spaces via trajectory stitching and combination of positive and negative guided diffusion.

 Detecting Viral Social Events with Deep Survival Analysis in Complex Networks

-In this Project We Developed a framework for early detection of viral events in a complex network using statistical methods such as survival analysis.
-To learn a good survival function we proposed using RNN's on the time series data.
-We evaluted our work on multiple datasets including Twitter, Weibo and Digg.
+In this project we developed a framework for early detection of viral events in complex networks using statistical methods such as survival analysis.
+To learn a good survival function, we proposed using RNNs on time-series data.
+We evaluated our work on multiple datasets including Twitter, Weibo, and Digg.

 Computer Vision Course Project